grpc/grpc.io/content/en/docs/guides/service-config.md

 ### Overview

-The service config specifies how gRPC clients should behave when interacting with a gRPC service.
+The service config specifies how gRPC clients should behave when interacting with a gRPC server.
 Service owners can provide a service config with expected behavior of all service clients.

 ### Behavior controlled by the Service Config